 Ever run into an old friend you haven’t seen in years and been amazed by how fabulous they look?
-That’s exactly how Tiana Templeman felt when she returned to the Sofitel Brisbane after a multi-million dollar makeover. (to The hotel, not to Tiana.)
+That’s exactly how we felt after returning to the Sofitel Brisbane after a multi-million dollar makeover.

 It’s been a long time since I hung out at the Sofitel Brisbane wearing bad ’80s fashion.
 Unlike me, the hotel looks younger and fresher than ever – thanks to several million dollars’ worth of upgrades and refurbishment.